 Posted On November 23, 2022 Consumer Privacy & Data Breaches

-On November 9, 2022, Doctors’ Center Hospital filed notice of a data breach with the U.S. Department of Health and Human Services, Office for Civil Rights, after an unauthorized party was able to access sensitive patient information that had been entrusted to the company.
-While Doctors’ Center Hospital has yet to post notice of the breach on its website explaining the incident, based on the company’s filing with the Office for Civil Rights, it would appear that the recent breach compromised patients’ protected health information.
-After confirming that consumer data was leaked, Doctors’ Center Hospital began sending out data breach notification letters to all individuals who were impacted by the recent data security incident.
+On November 8, 2022, Mercyhurst University filed notice of a data breach with the Attorney General of Maine after the school discovered that an unauthorized party was able to access sensitive student information stored on its computer system.
+Based on the university’s official filing, the incident resulted in an unauthorized party gaining access to students’ names and Social Security numbers.
+After confirming that consumer data was leaked, Mercyhurst began sending out data breach notification letters to all individuals who were impacted by the recent data security incident.

 If you received a data breach notification, it is essential you understand what is at risk.
-The data breach lawyers at Console & Associates, P.C. are actively investigating the Doctors’ Center Hospital data breach on behalf of people whose information was exposed.
-As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Doctors’ Center Hospital.
+The data breach lawyers at Console & Associates, P.C. are actively investigating the Mercyhurst data breach on behalf of people whose information was exposed.
+As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Mercyhurst University.

-Upon discovering that sensitive consumer data was made available to an unauthorized party, Doctors’ Center Hospital began to review the affected files to determine what information was compromised and which consumers were impacted.
-While the breached information usually varies depending on the individual, it very likely includes your protected health information.
+Upon discovering that sensitive consumer data was made available to an unauthorized party, Mercyhurst University began to review the affected files to determine what information was compromised and which consumers were impacted.
+The school completed this review on September 16, 2022.
+While the breached information varies depending on the individual, it may include your name and Social Security number.

-On November 9, 2022, Doctors’ Center Hospital sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.
+On November 8, 2022, Mercyhurst University sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.

 To schedule your free consultation, just call (866) 778-5500 today or fill out our secure contact form.